 - Food and Drug Administration (FDA)

-- For all other federally funded research, researchers should apply to the NIH for a CoC.
-NIH has been delegated the authority to issue CoCs for other federal agencies.
+- For all other PHS Funded research, researchers should apply to the NIH for a CoC.
+NIH has been delegated the authority to issue CoCs for other Federal Agencies.

 6. How do I apply for a CoC?